Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/9.0/Breaking-82852-ExceptionIsThrownOnInvalidCharset.rst

 Catch the :php:`UnknownCharsetException` of the :php:`CharsetConverter` if necessary.

-Ensure that :ts:`config.metaCharset` is set to a known charset.
+Ensure that :typoscript:`config.metaCharset` is set to a known charset.

 .. index:: Frontend, PHP-API, NotScanned